HongzeECNU/Traffic_Flow_Prediction/README.md

 # Traffic_Flow_Prediction

-This is a code repository of the unpublished paper "**Lightweight traffic flow prediction base on Flattened architecture using Gated Recurrent Unit**".
+This is a code repository of the unpublished paper "**Lightweight Traffic Flow Prediction based on Gated Recurrent Unit with small dataset**".

 It contains only the result part now, we will upload the rest of the code after the paper is published about two months later.